 The Light Between Oceans is directed by Derek Cianfrance.
 Starring Michael Fassbender, it is an emotionally charged drama that peels back the layers of love, loss, and moral ambiguity.

 Based on the best-selling by M.L.
 Stedman, the movie navigates the complex waters of ethical dilemmas while being set against the breathtaking backdrop of a remote Australian lighthouse.

 What is the cost of our choices?
 That is the unanswerable question you are invited to grapple with and one that haunts its deeply flawed yet undeniably sympathetic characters.

 What Is The Light Between Oceans About?

-It is set in post-war Western Australia when a traumatised WW1 veteran seeks solace by gaining employment as the lighthouse keeper on a remote island.
+Set in post-war Western Australia, a traumatised World War veteran, Tom Sherbourne (Michael Fassbender, Steve Jobs) seeks solace by gaining employment as the lighthouse keeper on Janus Rock, a remote island.
 He then falls deeply in love with a beautiful girl on the mainland.